Serrated polyposis syndrome: Treatment

 Colonoscopy is the mainstay of treatment for SPS, which allows for the identification of polyps and removal.
 Polyp removal is recommended to prevent the development of colorectal cancer.
 If polyps are relatively few, then removal may be achieved with colonoscopy.
-After polyps are removed, repeat colonoscopy is recommended in 1 to 3 year intervals.
+After polyps are removed, which may require multiple colonoscopies to accomplish, repeat colonoscopy is recommended in 1 to 3 year intervals.
 On average, about 2.8 colonscopies are necessary to achieve control of disease.
 The majority of cases may be managed with colonoscopy alone.
 Narrow-band imaging, an imaging technique used to enhance features of mucosa seen during colonoscopy, may improve detection of serrated lesions; however, one multicenter trial did not show improved detection.

 If polyps are very numerous, very large, or their growth cannot be controlled with colonoscopy, then surgery may be necessary.
 When surgery is necessary, a total abdominal colectomy with ileorectal anastomosis should be considered to minimize the risk of colon cancer.
 If surgery is necessary and involvement of polyps is focal or largely confined to a particular section of bowel, then segmental resection may be considered.
 Segmental resection is also recommended for cancer.
 In most cases, the rectum is left in place.
 Any remaining segments of colon or rectum require annual surveillance with colonoscopy.

 First degree relatives of people with SPS are at a higher risk of colorectal cancer and SPS.
 As such, these individuals should undergo screening with colonoscopy beginning at the earliest of the following: 40 years of age, the age of the youngest diagnosis of SPS in the family, or 10 years younger than the earliest CRC related to SPS.
 Repeat colonoscopy should be performed at 5 year intervals.